superelement/grunt-badass/README.md

 ## Release History

+ * 2015-03-23   v0.1.10	 Added support for non-js version, using a handlebars template and 'noscript' element with the sprite.
  * 2015-03-23   v0.1.9	 Added a dash between 'svgPrefix' and svg id.
  * 2015-02-13   v0.1.8	 Changed 'copySafeSrc()' to 'svgMin()'.
 Added 'includeFallback' {boolean} option, defaulting to true.
  * 2015-02-05   v0.1.7	 Added defaults for SVGO plugin and tests for it.